Domusgpt/vib34d-choreography-engine/ADVANCED_REACTIVITY.md

 - Mid accumulator (balanced decay)
 - High accumulator (fast decay for crisp highs)
 - Energy accumulator (overall loudness tracking)

 ---

+### 7. **Hypercolor Palette Engine**
+Colour is now orchestrated by a dedicated Hypercolor Palette Engine that feeds every visualizer:

+- **Curated palette families** – Pastel kawaii, neon rave, deep space bloom, aurora dreams, and cosmic sorbet blends are resampled in CIE L\*a\*b\* space for velvety transitions even during wild jumps.
+- **Audio-triggered swaps** – Downbeat spikes and transient bursts can pull in fresh palettes when the energy and chaos envelopes align, keeping long sets from feeling static.
+- **Pointer + gesture routing** – Pointer orbit and distance modulate the palette sampler so live gestures bend hue ribbons, shimmer layers, and morph factors together.
+- **Shadow-aware shading** – Each palette ships with a depth tone allowing shaders to mix primary, secondary, accent, and shadow channels for cinematic contrast.

+The control bus exposes the palette state so Quantum, Holographic, and Polychora canvases stay colour-synced while still expressing their own dynamics.

+### 8. **Adaptive Camera & Lighting Rails**
+The shared `CameraLightingSystem` now pilots cinematic motion and lighting envelopes across every visualizer:

+- **Preset rails** – Orbit Sparkle, Heart Glide, and Bass Drop Zoom define baseline orbit speeds, elevation curves, and dolly ranges tuned for each canvas.
+- **Audio-driven motion** – Bass momentum, swing pulses, onset bursts, and colour accents nudge orbit, tilt, zoom, and roll so the framing moves with the groove.
+- **Filmic lighting** – Exposure, shutter blur, bloom, key/fill/rim balance, and vignette intensity respond to energy and chaos, delivering tonemapped highlights straight in the shader.
+- **Control bus offsets** – New `camera*` and `lighting` channels let macros and live gestures layer additional moves or lighting cues without breaking the audio choreography.
+- **Preset morphing** – `transitionCameraPreset()` blends between presets over musical phrases so orbit, dolly, exposure, and rim highlights ease into new moods instead of cutting abruptly.
+- **Auto directors** – Each system now evaluates energy, swing, colour ribbons, and dimensional surges every frame to queue cinematic preset swaps (e.g. glide → sparkle → drop) with sensible cooldowns.
+- **Depth cinematography** – The shared state now emits focus distance, focus spread, parallax warp, chromatic aberration, colour temperature, fog density, shadow contrast, and godray intensity so each shader renders volumetric haze, bokeh-inspired falloff, and prismatic flares tied to the music.
+- **Temperature aware tonemapping** – Light temperature tracks palette orbits and energy to tilt every canvas between icy blue rave lighting and warm sunrise glow while maintaining consistent exposure.
+- **Fog + godray choreography** – Bass drops and downbeats bloom volumetric fog and godrays that sweep across Quantum, Holographic, and Polychora canvases in sync with lattice surges and colour ribbons.

+- **Cinematic post-FX envelope** – New film grain, lens distortion, frame blending, light wrap, and colour bleed channels sit on the same camera rail so macros or audio bursts can push every canvas from glossy glass-box clarity to hazy anamorphic dreamscapes in perfect sync.

+Quantum, Holographic, and Polychora shaders consume these uniforms to render consistent cinematic depth and glow regardless of which system is on screen.

+---